kristopolous/cs-button-announcer/README.md

 ### caveats and more!

-This code baked-in full paths to make cron happy so fix those if you want to use it, or just name your unix user chris, drop it in the directory cs-check, and consider the code as-is to be flawless and omnipotent --- do as thou whilst.
+This code features baked-in full paths to make cron happy so fix those if you want to use it, or just name your unix user chris, drop it in the directory cs-check, and consider the code as-is to be flawless and omnipotent --- do as thou whilst.

 The cron line I use is
 ```